infinitey/react-native-fitness-watcher/README.md

 FOR ANDROID PERMISSIONS, ACCESS_COARSE_LOCATION ACCESS_FINE_LOCATION
 Refer to https://facebook.github.io/react-native/docs/permissionsandroid on how to prompt user for permissions.

-// TODO: What to do with the module?
-//Test the native linking FitnessWatcher.sampleMethod('ONE', 123123, result => console.log(result));

 //Initialize the Fitness Watcher FitnessWatcher.initializeFitnessWatcher()

 //Get list of devices (The device's name is most likely L8-R7) FitnessWatcher.getListOfDevices((callbackResult => (return callbackResult)))

 //Connect to device with deviceAddress